Lúcio Rodrigues

-Lucio Rodrigues (born October 26, 1980), aka "Lagarto" (lizard in Portuguese), is a 3rd degree Black Belt in Brazilian Jiu-Jitsu.
+Lucio Rodrigues (born October 26, 1980), aka "Lagarto" (lizard in Portuguese), regarded as the IBJJF Europeans King, is a 3rd degree Black Belt in Brazilian Jiu-Jitsu.
 He is also a fighter (MMA and BJJ) and a teacher.
 He currently lives and coach in London, UK.
 Lucio was nicknamed "Lagarto" by Marcio Feitosa, as a joke due to Lucio's resemblance to the reptile.
 People now use it as a comparison with his abilities on the mat and his regeneration capacities after his cancer.